CraftSpider/TalosBot/README.md

-# jsbot
+# Talos
-A chatbot that works on Chatzy: an online chatroom website.
+A JavaScript-based chatbot for Chatzy, an online chatroom service.
+Its mission?
+To have useful utility-type functions and others that can help writers.